-Suggest downloading the In Dead Water report http://www.grida.no/publications/rr/in2Ddead2Dwater/ to complement the use of the this graphic.
-Page 32 of the report provides additional background on the graphic, as well as other graphics to supplement not only sea level change but other topics relating to a unit on climate change issues.
+Suggest downloading the In Dead Water report http://www.grida.no/publications/rr/in-dead-water/ to complement the use of the this graphic.
+The chapter on Sea Level Rise, page 32 of the report, provides additional background on the graphic, as well as other graphics to supplement not only sea level change but other topics relating to a unit on climate change issues.

 Be sure that the title and years are made clear to students.

 This visualization from the IPCC Fourth Assessment shows the estimated contributions of the two main sources for sea-level rise: 1) thermal expansion of ocean waters as they warm and 2) increase in the ocean mass principally from land-based sources of ice -- glaciers and ice caps and the ice sheets of Greenland and Antarctica.
 The estimated contributions are compared to observed sea level rise 1993-2003.

 Passed initial science review - expert science review pending.